Cliffortia: Taxonomy

 The first who mentioned species that are currently assigned to Cliffortia was Leonard Plukenet in 1696.
 Names published before 1753, the year that was chosen as a starting point for the binominal nomenclature proposed by Carl Linnaeus, are not valid however.
 It was Linnaeus himself who provided the first descriptions in the Species Plantarum, his groundbreaking work of 1753, which he named C. ilicifolia, C. ruscifolia, C. polygonifolia and C. trifoliata.
 In 1808, Necker subdivided the genus and created Morilandia, while Carl Borivoj Presl suggested to split-off Monographidium in 1849, but neither was followed by later authors.

 Cliffortia is placed in a monophyletic subfamily Rosoidea and the tribe Sanguisorbeae.
 The immediate sister taxon of Cliffortia may either be the holarctic genus Sanguisorba or the Gondwanan genus Acaena.
 Cliffortia is clearly monophyletic, but within it only four monophyletic subgenera can be recognised.
 These are named Arborea, Cliffortia, Eriocephalina and Graminea.

 Since comparison of homologous DNA of different genes (in the nucleus and chloroplast respectively) result in other phylogenetic trees, it is assumed that many Cliffortia species have hybridized.
 Their off-spring survived and propagated further, forming new nothospecies.
 This is called reticulate evolution, which is assumed to be widespread within Cliffortia.

-Cliffortia has been named in homor of George Clifford III, a wealthy Dutch banker and director of the Dutch East India Company, who enabled Linnaeus to write the Hortus Cliffortianus in 1737.
+Cliffortia has been named in honor of George Clifford III, a wealthy Dutch banker and director of the Dutch East India Company, who enabled Linnaeus to write the Hortus Cliffortianus in 1737.